Welcome to Building a Church Without Walls, a website for people who are excited about how Christianity is developing in the 21st Century.

 - How Christians in the West can learn from global Christianity, especially the churches in Zimbabwe and South Africa

 Previously the tagline for this blog was ‘perspectives on religion and politics.’
-This reflected my research and teaching interests as a Lecturer in Conflict Resolution and Reconciliation, with expertise on the Northern Ireland conflict.
-I will now be writing my political posts on the Slugger O’Toole blog.
+This reflected my research and teaching interests, with expertise on the Northern Ireland conflict.
+I am now writing my political posts on the Slugger O’Toole blog.